park9n/faq/git.md

 ### How do I change default editor into vim?
 `$ git config --global core.editor "vim"`

-### What is different between long and short hashes?
+### What is difference between long and short hashes?
 - https://stackoverflow.com/questions/43665836/in-git-what-is-the-difference-between-long-and-short-hashes
 - Long hash is checksum of hex of length 40 using SHA-1 hash function